In-Home Comfort Care

 This in-home consultation includes:

-• Review of your hospice intake form
+• Review of your comfort care intake form

 • A comprehensive review of your pet's medical records